Spu7Nix/SPWN-language/spwn-lang/std-docs/string.md

 >```
 >**Type:** `@macro`
 >## Description:
-> _Gets a substring beginning at the specified start and ending at the specified end._
+> _Gets a substring beginning and ending at the specified locations._
 >## Arguments:
 >
 >| # | name | type | default value | description |